 Software such as NEC’s Neoface or Eyesee lets retailers determine your gender, race, and approximate age, where and how long you looked at different displays, and if you were smiling or glowering at the time.

 In certain instances, they will recognize your exact identity.
 Such information can potentially be cross-referenced with other data sets about you, for example: how often you shopped at that specific store location, when you last visited, what you purchased at that time… and even items you stole in real-time.

 A pertinent application example would be California-based eatery CaliBurger which has been linking facial recognition to its loyalty program (with their customers’ consent).
-The software, installed in ordering kiosks, recognizes registered members as they draw near, activates their loyalty accounts and, based on previous purchases, can display their favourite meals.
+The software, installed in ordering kiosks, recognizes registered members as they draw near, activates their loyalty accounts, and, based on previous purchases, can display their favorite meals.

 The results of this analysis can be a collection of various emotional responses retailers and brands could access to help them make decisions about crucial elements that may influence the buying decision, such as:

 Product pricing, packaging, and branding: if emotional responses are negative, it could be time to drop prices.
 If shoppers examine packages and seem confused, it might be time for a packaging do-over.